DincoAndreea/Mini-proiect-Internship-Assist/README.md

 To run this app, SQL Server and Entity Framework are needed.

-To install the tools needed for Entity Framework, type in the following command line in the Package Manager Console :
+To install the tools needed for Entity Framework, type in the following command line in the Package Manager Console:

 ``` dotnet tool install --global dotnet-ef ```